Increase Your Time Management Skills

 Delegation is something everyone adept at time management knows how to do when necessary.
 It’s hard to be efficient if you have to do everything yourself.
 The trick of delegating is to find others who can do the smaller, less important tasks for you.

 By doing this you can devote more time to your true objectives.
 It’s hard to focus on the big picture if you’re constantly dealing with tiny details.

 The fact is, some people don’t delegate because they feel uneasy about it.
 If you make it a habit, though, it will soon feel perfectly normal.

 It takes time to develop good time management habits.
 If you catch yourself procrastinating, remember that it’s a common problem.
 Modern life has many distractions.

 We all have lazy days, and days that are unproductive (I still have these occasionally, and I’ve been working on this stuff for years).
 This is normal and not something to fear.
 All you can do is focus on improving in the future.
 Don’t try to do everything at once; work on what’s most important in this moment.
 At some point, you will find that you are a lot more efficient and productive.
 It won’t even seem like hard work.
 Then your time management abilities will have reached a new level of comprehensiveness and usefulness.

-To learn more about improving your skills of time management, Tim Ferriss the best selling author of the 4hr Work Week, take a look at the video below.
+To learn more about improving your skills of time management, I recommend you read the 4hr Work Week by best selling author, Tim Ferriss.
 You can also source a copy of his book click here